prometheus/docs/content/docs/concepts/jobs_instances.md

 `up{job="<job-name>", instance="<instance-url>"}` with a value of `1` if the
 instance was scraped successfully or a value of `0` if the scrape failed.
 This time series is useful for instance availability monitoring.

-TODO: move alerts stuff somewhere else (Prometheus also stores * `ALERTS`: for pending and firing alerts, a time series of the form `ALERTS{alertname="...", alertstate="pending|firing",...alertlabels...}` is written out.
-The sample value is `1` as long as the alert is in the indicated active (pending/firing) state, but a single `0` value gets written out when an alert transitions from active to inactive state.)